mdozmorov/scRNA-seq_notes/README.md

 - https://davetang.org/muse/category/single-cell-2/

 - Figure depicting the breadth of multimodal scRNA-seq technologies, https://github.com/arnavm/multimodal-scRNA-seq

-- How many cells do we need to sample so that we see at least n cells of each type? https://satijalab.org/howmanycells

 - `Loompy` - file format for large omics datasets. http://loompy.org/.
 Includes scRNA-seq datasets in `.loom` format, http://loom.linnarssonlab.org/.
 Example R script to read the data in, [loom.R](tools/loom.R)